Council looks after a number of buildings, facilities, parks, reserves and land on behalf of the community.

 This page contains background and information on using or booking the Kaikōura Airport, Harbour Facilities, Memorial Hall, Scout Hall, Tennis Courts on Takahanga Domain, the Cuddon Building, Esplanade Offices and other community facilities.

-This page also contains information about the rebuild of Council-owned community facilities that were damaged by the November 2016 earthquake.
+- General background about Council managed community facilities that were damaged by the November 2016 earthquake

 Memorial Hall is situated at 32 Esplanade, Kaikōura.
 With a central location and picturesque views, Memorial Hall is the ideal venue for functions, conferences, weddings and community events.